puhan63/Traffic-Violations/README.md

 Below is part of the Tableau dashboard reflecting overall sentiment scores.
 More examples are included throughout the report.
 The entire interactive dashboard can be downloaded [here](https://github.com/puhan63/Traffic-Violations/blob/main/Traffic_Violations_Updated.twbx).

+ANALYSIS OF DEMOGRAPHICS

+**Race:** Black individuals experienced the highest number of searches and arrests, followed by Hispanic and then White individuals.

+**Gender:** Males were searched and arrested most frequently, followed by females and those with undefined gender.

+PERFORMANCE ANALYSIS